 Upon activation, the plugin will automatically limit authors and editors so that they see only their own posts in the WordPress admin area.

 We hope this article helped you learn how to prevent authors from deleting their own posts in WordPress.
-You may also want to see our ultimate step-by-step WordPress security guide for beginners and our expert picks for the best WordPress themes for authors.
+You may also want to see our ultimate step-by-step guide on how to show personalized content to different users in WordPress and our expert picks for the best WordPress user management plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.